osk2/yamaha-soundbar/README.md

 ## Todo

-1. Proper Integration with config_flow
+1. Proper integration with config_flow
 2. Add on/off support
 3. Add other API features